 The College has two identical dormitory buildings, one for men and one for women.
 Each contains 32 rooms, 28 of which will house three students; four of which will house two students.
 Each room features a private bath, air conditioning, heating, telephone service, and custom made furniture.
 Each dorm room has a full bath, telephone jack, and a heater/air conditioner combination with a maximum space for four students.
 Each student area has a twin size bed with four drawers and storage area under the bed, one mirror, and closet space.
 Students should bring bedding, linens, towels, irons, and personal items.
-Because students must share the dormitory rooms, most of the appliances, such as telephones, vacuum cleaners, irons, and ironing boards, may be shared.
-Coin-operated washing machines and dryers are provided.

 Computers are provided in the library, though many students find it more convenient to have their own computer.
 For additional information regarding permitted items in Dormitories, refer to the College Student Handbook.